databricks/dbt-databricks/docs/databricks-workflows.md

 # Update dbt project

-> This is a temporary requirement during private preview.
-We will soon automatically generate a `profiles.yml` file.

 As a first step, you need to generate a `profiles.yml` file that contains information Databricks will use to connect to the Automated Cluster.
 Note that we do not check in secrets into this file.
 Instead, we use dbt's Jinja2 templating to retrieve these values at runtime.

 1. Open your dbt project in your favorite IDE